WarrenDev4/RealEstate.AI/README.md

 ![RealEstate AI Early Trends Page](https://github.com/user-attachments/assets/f6bd6bfc-afd3-4382-a945-aaef88bec801)

 **Update: I am currently working on the layout of all the main pages on the application.
-I am also creating the MySQL functionality for user authentication.
-I plan on adding an Real Estate API (Such as Zillow, RealEstateAPI, etc) for fetching real estate data in real time.
-I also plan on adding a Maps feature (In the Properties page) for viewing properties on interactive maps and to utilize street view features.**
+I plan on adding an Real Estate API (ATTOM Property Data API) for fetching real estate data in real time.
+I also plan on adding a OpenStreetMap Maps feature (In the Properties page) for viewing properties on interactive maps and to utilize street view features.
+Major additions and implemenations will be coming very soon!**

 -------------------------------------------------------------
 **This project is currently Work in Progress.**